philcockfield/ui-harness/README.md

 ## Manual Setup
 The UIHarness is just a simple NPM module.

+    npm install -save-dev ui-harness

-Simply add it to you `package.json` file:
+Simply add it to you `package.json` file, with a `start` script:

 ```json
 {